saweeet/saweeet.github.io/content/en/Soba/cat-sitting.md

 1. Say "Sit" to Soba.
 2. Place the bowl on the stand.
-3. Hold Mochi back (she's not trained yet) while Soba waits.
+3. Hold Laksa back (she's not trained yet) while Soba waits.
 4. If Soba tries to eat before your signal, gently block him with your arm and say "No" firmly.
 5. Once he is sitting and making eye contact, say "Good boy" to signal he can start eating.
-6. Let Mochi eat too.
+6. Let Laksa eat too.
 7. They finish eating around the same time.
 Stop any attempts to eat from the other's bowl (they usually do this once they finish their own bowl).
 If all food is eaten, licking each other's empty bowls afterwards is fine.
    **![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdRcqSugWpI32-xXZYTTfeyt_2KPJPIBmejhh_5ElK-ULSDIVzQ5Zs2-_vIBdAWnGB2Jkb2oRuVeZdBnGQuNLMMjH6e6rcWci0_ZvAuUo1dcragM5yIrK6TalvXpQ7vSGce_dkjk04NRSWD3iUqufJeQH7Z?key=_6lhS3vg6BtRTelOzHpsrbu0)**